katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 a translation.
 To ensure the accuracy of your translation, consider double-checking the context of the words by looking at the [English version].

+After adding the translation, remove the `⬅️ icon` from each translated line.
+If you don't know how to translate specific fields, simply leave them for other contributors to complete.

 [English version]: https://github.com/squidfunk/mkdocs-material/tree/master/src/partials/languages/en.html

 #### Translation context

-TO DO MARTIN - explain translation context
+TO DO MARTIN - explain the translation context
 .
 .

-After adding the translation, remove the `⬅️ icon` from each translated line.
-If you don't know how to translate sertain fields, simply leave them for other contributors to complete.

 ### Country flag

-Now that you have contributed translations for a new language, please select the best fitting flag for your language from our documentation's [Icons, Emojis site] by entering the command `flag` in the search field.
+Congratulations on contributing translations for a new language!
+To make it easier for you and others to find the language in our list of supported languages, please select the best-fitting flag for your language from our documentation's [Icons, Emojis site] by entering the command `flag` in the search field.

 !!! warning "Icon limitation by Twemoji"

     Please note that only icons provided by Twemoji can be used.
-If your flag is not available on the list on the [Icons, Emojis site], choose an alternative or leave the field empty.
+If your flag is not available on the list on the [Icons, Emojis site], please choose an alternative.

-> __Why this might be helpful__: this country flag helps you and others to find
+> __Why this might be helpful__: adding a country flag next to the country name
-> the language in the list of supported languages faster and easier.
+> can be helpful for you and for others to find the language in the list of
+> supported languages faster and easier.
+If your country's flag is not supported
+> by Temoji, it is best that you provide us with an alternative instead of us
+> choosing one for you.

  [Icons, Emojis site]: https://squidfunk.github.io/mkdocs-material/reference/icons-emojis/#search